RiftValleySoftware/RVS_BlueThoth/README.md

 **Minimum RSSI**

 This is a slider that sets a minimal RSSI (signal strength) setting.
 Devices with signal strength below this will be ignored.

+**Only Connectable**

+This is a switch, that, if on, will cause discovery to apply only to devices that advertise as connectable.